ppkgtmm/sql-course/README.md

 # SQL for data analysis

-## General info
-- Repo for storing work from Udacity's SQL for data analysis MOOC which focuses on querying data to answer given business questions
-- Database setup process for this course has made more automated and reusable with written setup scripts
+Repo created to store work from Udacity's SQL for data analysis MOOC which focuses on querying data to answer given business questions.
+Database setup process for this course has made more automated and reusable with written setup scripts

 ## Set up